Weather Warnings - Tropical Cyclone Warning

 DFES State Emergency Service (SES) advises of the following community alerts:

-ALL CLEAR: People in communities between Cape Leveque and Port Hedland
+ALL CLEAR: People in, near or between Cape Leveque and Mardie are advised that

-No further advices will be issued for this system unless it moves over water.
+No further advices will be issued for this system unless it reintensifies.

 Cyclone advices and State Emergency Service Community Alerts are available by